Hiwonder-docs/CanMV-K230/source/docs/README.md

 1. **Tutorials:** This folder includes both basic robot peripherals and advanced visual graphics functionalities, designed to help individuals at different stages quickly get started.
 It provides detailed tutorials and complete example projects, guiding learners from beginners to independent developers.
 2. **Softwares:** The full software toolset for the K230 development board is provided, including the CanMV IDE integrated development environment, image flashing tool, serial terminal, SD card formatting tool, network debugging assistant, and communication tool MQTT Assistant.
 This toolset meets all the requirements from development and flashing to debugging.
-3. **Chip Documentation&System Image&AI Model Files:** Includes system image, AI model files, pin definitions, and chip documentation, such as data sheets, reference manuals, etc.
+3. **Chip Documentation & System Image & AI Model Files:** Includes system image, AI model files, pin definitions, and chip documentation, such as data sheets, reference manuals, etc.
 4. **Program Source Code:** Includes source code for K230 visual graphics algorithms, open for modification.

 ## 2. Introduction to Tutorials (Key Focus)